Swipez200/MISCx-Script/README.md

 # MISCx-Script

-Solara or VolcanoR2 Works best with this.
+Valex or Solara or VolcanoR2 Works best with this.

 Updates will be coming as of now it is a simple esp and aimbot script.